International & US HS Code & Tarrif Code Lookup

 - Heading: The heading dictates the specific category within any particular chapter.
 In the example above, the 01 refers to coffee.

 - Sub-heading: The last two digits of the international Harmonized Code are more specific, defining subcategories of products.
-For example, caffeinated coffee beans are 0901.21, but decaf are 0901.22.
+For example, caffeinated coffee beans are 0901.21, but decaf is 0901.22.
 Incidentally, instant coffee would fall under a totally different heading – 21 – for miscellaneous edible preparations.

 - Extra digits: Countries can use an additional 2-4 digits for country-specific categorizations.
 For example, the United States relies on ten digits codes called Schedule B numbers.
 The 0050 in the above example is used for non-organic coffee.
 Since these digits are unique, non-organic caffeinated coffee in another country would begin with the same 6 digits but the last four digits would likely be different.